-- An Occupational Therapist (OT) or Occupational Therapist Assistant (OTA) performing under the supervision of a TRICARE-authorized OT
+- An Occupational Therapist Assistant (OTA) performing under the supervision of a TRICARE-authorized OT.

 - Professionally administered to aid in the recovery from disease or injury

-Physical therapy helps you gain greater self-sufficiency, mobility, and productivity through exercises and other modalities intended to improve muscle strength, joint motion, coordination, and endurance.
+Physical therapy helps you gain greater self-sufficiency, mobility, and productivity.
+It does this through exercises and other modalities.
+They aim to improve muscle strength, joint motion, coordination, and endurance.

-TRICARE doesn't cover the following physical therapy services (this list isn't all inclusive):
+TRICARE doesn't cover the physical therapy services below.
+This list isn't all inclusive.

 - Diathermy, ultrasound and heat treatments for pulmonary conditions

 - General exercise programs

 - Electrical nerve stimulation to treat upper motor neuron disorders, such as multiple sclerosis

 - Separate charges for instruction of the patient and family in therapy procedures

 - Repetitive exercise to improve gait, maintain strength and endurance, and assistive walking